juancarlosfernandez/myubuntu/README.md

 # myubuntu

-Sets up my Ubuntu 16.04 Desktop System (experimental)
+Sets up my Ubuntu 18.04 LTS Desktop System

-To execute it, you must login with your username (must be sudoer) to a clean Ubuntu 16.04/18.04 Desktop installation:
+To execute it, you must login with your username (must be sudoer) to a **clean** Ubuntu 18.04 Desktop installation.

 ### Full Installation